Common Workers’ Comp Mistakes and How to Avoid Them in Oregon

 6. Not Having a Return-to-Work Program

-Failing to provide a structured return-to-work plan can prolong employee absences and increase claim costs.
+Not offering a structured return-to-work plan can extend employee absences and raise the cost of claims.

 How to Avoid This Mistake:

-Monitor employee recovery and adjust duties as needed
+Monitor employee recovery and adjust duties as necessary

 7. Underestimating Legal and Regulatory Requirements